Tactical considerations for shooting while driving

 It would be unwise for departments to enact a blanket prohibition on shooting from moving vehicles, or to micromanage these activities through policy

-A dramatic video from an officer-involved shooting this week has garnered a lot of attention on Police1 and elsewhere in the law enforcement community.
+A dramatic video from an officer-involved shooting garnered a lot of attention on Police1 and elsewhere in the law enforcement community.

 In the video, an officer pursuing a pair of murder suspects is fired upon by the criminals from their fleeing SUV.
 The officer returns fire through his own windshield while driving his police car in pursuit.